RMA Major Aspects: How to Handle Them with the RMA Extension by Aheadworks

 This way, the RMA extension by Aheadworks allows merchants to manage the whole RMA process step-by-step and effectively deal with its major aspects.
 Customers who are dissatisfied with products can at least benefit from the convenience and transparency of the RMA process when creating requests and monitoring their processing.

-For the additional information about the features of the RMA extension and its configuration, visit the RMA for Magento 2 product page and read the RMA User Guide.
+For the additional information about the features of the RMA extension and its configuration, visit the RMA product page and read the RMA user guide.
 Also, you are more than welcome to read our blog post about the new features of the extension.